Pardus-Projects/JSVaporizer/README.md

 - Developers who want a full Blazor experience (component model, two-way binding, etc.).
 - Teams comfortable with polyglot front ends who don’t mind more JavaScript.

----

-## Try It Out or Contribute
-- Open Source: We welcome pull requests, issues, and suggestions on GitHub.
-- Lightweight: It’s just a small set of source files.
-Integrate it into your ASP.NET Core project or play around in a toy app.
-- Compatible: As long as you’re targeting **.NET 8** and run in a browser environment (WASM), you can use JSVaporizer!

-> **Ready to dive in?**
-> 1. Clone the repo.
-> 2. Check out the examples folder for a quick start.
-> 3. Submit your issues or pull requests—we’d love your feedback and contributions!